google/ChromeBrowserEnterprise/Python/connectors/splunk/README.md

 6. Open the `$SPLUNK_HOME/etc/apps/cbcm/bin` directory and create a file called [import_declare_test.py](./cbcm/bin/import_declare_test.py).
 This file helps import your libraries in the `lib` directory.

-7. In the `$SPLUNK_HOME/etc/apps/cbcm/lib/` directory manually copy the python dependencies.
-The lib directory should look something like [this](./cbcm/lib/) once all dependencies have been copied.
+7. Create the `$SPLUNK_HOME/etc/apps/cbcm/lib/` directory.
+Manually copy the python dependencies.
+The lib directory should look something like [this](./screenshot/lib.png) once all dependencies have been copied.

 8. Open the `$SPLUNK_HOME/etc/apps/cbcm/README/` directory and create a file called [savedsearches.conf.spec](./cbcm/README/savedsearches.conf.spec).
 The line items correspond to the html input elements of `cbcm.html`.